 Your family’s limits will change as your children grow, but give it your best guess.
-We were on a long car ride when S. was a baby, when she was just DONE being in the car.
+We were on a long car ride when S. was a baby, at one point she decided she was just DONE being in the car.
 We tried everything to console her, but she kept screaming.

 We stopped and let her play in the grass outside a Dunkin Donuts for a while.
 She was happy and smiling- until we put her back in the car.
 There was nothing we could do, we had to push through and get home.
 It was a miserable experience for all of us.

 Our longest single-day car ride was 9 hours to Burlington Vermont (normally around 5 hours).
 After many stops, a wrong turn, and endless delays, we finally arrived at our destination.
 We were all hungry, tired, and achy.

 For our family, I wouldn’t plan for more than 8 hours on any given day, knowing that should give us a cushion for delays and traffic.